A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

 Using this characteristic equation, we can compute the eigenvalues $\lambda_1 = -c_2 < 0$, $\lambda_2 = -c_3 < 0$, $\lambda_3 = -c_4 < 0$, $\lambda_4 = -C_2 < 0$, $\lambda_5 = -C_3 < 0$ and $\lambda_6 = -C_4 < 0$.
 Similarly to the case of the steady state $\tilde{E_1}$, we can observe that there are two quadratic polynomials in this characteristic equation.
 To prove that all the roots (eigenvalues) of this characteristic equation have negative real parts, we can show that the coefficients of both quadratic polynomials are all positive.
-Beginning with the first quadratic polynomial, we have:
+Let's start with the first quadratic polynomial, which has the following coefficients: